Inpatient vs outpatient rehab… What does each type of program mean? And how does it affect your recovery journey?

 What Is Outpatient Rehab?

-Outpatient treatment allows clients to live at home while seeking addiction treatment.
+Outpatient treatment, including PHP, IOP, or standard OP, allows clients to live at home while seeking addiction treatment.
 During this time, recovering addicts can commute to their preferred local treatment facility near their homes.
 The benefits of outpatient rehab include:

 - Cheaper than an inpatient program